kimbilaontoast/kimbilaontoast.github.io/_posts/2023-09-28-fata-morgana-part-two.md

   - anagārika
 ---

 "What does it mean?
-T- Tathan-gata?" he asked, referring to the word ‘Tathāgata", a pseudonym for the Buddha.
+T- Tathan-gata?" he asked, referring to the word ‘Tathāgata," a pseudonym for the Buddha.
 He couldn't say the word.
 He always added a hidden consonant.
 For this, I thought him a little stupid, or perhaps just dyslexic.
 I tried not to wince, pursing my lips to mask my reaction to the mispronunciation.
 "It's another name for the Buddha.
 The Buddha lived in a monastery, but spent a lot of time wandering around too, and before he established the Sangha, he was on the road."
 "Yeah, see, they spent a lot of time walking around," he said, nodding to confirm himself.